ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/astronomy/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+*If instruction is done in a planetarium, Scouts must still identify the required stars and constellations outside under the natural night sky.*

 {{#wb-req item="4a" requirement="Identify in the sky at least 10 constellations, at least four of which are in the zodiac."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}